cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 **Warning: The material contained in this repository has not been thoroughly tested.
 Proceed with caution and report any issues you find.**

+***
+## Deploying with Terraform
+This section discusses deploying IBM Cloud resources with Terraform.
+This section uses the [Garage Catalyst Docker Image](https://cloud.docker.com/u/garagecatalyst/repository/docker/garagecatalyst/ibm-garage-cli-tools) to run the Terraform client.

+**NOTE:** The terraform scripts can be run to create a new Kubernetes cluster or modify an existing cluster.
+If an existing cluster is selected, then any existing namespaces named `tools`, `dev`, `test`, and `staging` and any resources contained therein will be destroyed.

+**Warning: This has only been tested on MacOS.**

 ## Pre-requisites
 The following pre-requisties are required before following the setup instructions.